dzchoi/Lazy-evaluated-matrix-module/README.md

 # Lazy-evaluated matrix module in C++

-This lazy-evaluated matrix module is intended to be used for calculations using matrices and writing functions that include matrix computations, particularly to help C++ programmers write their own matrix-handling functions in their own specific environments by using or extending the `matrix<T>` class from this module.
-This module is not for providing a full set of matrix operations as some existing matrix-computing packages do.
+This lazy-evaluated matrix module is intended to be used for computations using matrices and writing functions that include matrix computations, particularly to help C++ programmers write their own matrix-handling functions in their own specific environments by using or extending the `matrix<T>` class from this module.
+This module is not for providing a complete set of matrix operations as some existing matrix-computing packages do.
 (Personally, I have written this module to develop a neural network project at work, after searching for matrix modules having high memory-efficiency as well as great performance in vain.)

-This module is written in C++17, mostly in C++11, to be user-friendly in terms of its usage, and at the same time to be highly efficient in memory handling.
-You need to have basic knowledge of C++11 such as lambda function, copy-construct, move-construct, copy-assignment, move-assignment, lvalue references and rvalue references, in order to use this module effectively, and in particular to write your own functions.
+This module is written in C++17, mostly in C++11, to be user-friendly in terms of its usage, and at the same time to be both efficient in memory handling and effective in performance.
+You need to have basic knowledge of C++11 such as lambda functions, copy-constructs, move-constructs, copy-assignments, move-assignments, lvalue references and rvalue references, in order to use this module effectively, and in particular to write your own functions.

 ### C++17 is required